Avalanfox/Team-Currents-WRO-FE-2026/README.md

 The drivetrain and software were developed around the goal of completing the Open Challenge in approximately **25 seconds**.

-The gearing also gives enough torque for lower-speed sections.
+The final gearing was selected as a speed-oriented compromise.
+Testing showed that the remaining available torque was sufficient for the robot's required movements while providing the higher speed needed for the track.

 ---